 I realize that honey is added to foods in preparation or manufacturing and in that case it is clearly an added sugar in those foods and would therefore be labeled as “Added Sugars” on the Nutrition Facts label.
 However, pure honey, itself, does not contain added sugars.

 I share the desire for clear, understandable nutrition information to aid consumer choice.

 My desire, as is the FDA’s, is to inform consumer food choices to promote public health without confusion or misbranding around pure honey.

 I encourage the FDA to consider listing the naturally occurring sugar content of 100% pure honey as a “Total Sugar” and not “Added Sugars.”

 When you have completed your comment you will see a screen page with your confirmation number.
 If you provide your email, Regulations.gov will email you a confirmation.
 Comments typically appear in the docket within 24-48 hours.

-Please submit your comments by March 6, 2017
+Please submit your comments by the extended deadline of April 19, 2017

 Thank you for taking the time to submit comments to the FDA at Regulations.gov concerning honey nutrition labels.